-CONCLUSIONS OF LAW
+CONCLUSION OF LAW

-Based on the above findings of fact and discussion, Panel B concludes that Dr. Alexander pled guilty to a crime involving moral turpitude.
-As a result, Health Occ. § 14-404 (b)(1), requires Panel B to order the suspension of Dr. Alexander's medical license.
+In the January 11, 2017 final decision and order, Panel B concluded that Dr. Alexander pled guilty to a crime involving moral turpitude.
+Pursuant to section 14-404(b)(2) of the Health Occupations Article, upon the completion of the appellate proceedings, Panel B is now required to order the revocation of Dr. Alexander's license to practice medicine.